Growing a well-crafted and healthy-looking garden needs regular care such as watering, fertilizing, and pruning.

 The lightweight and finger notch on the bottom handle makes it suitable to use by medium to large hands.
 For improved flexibility, you can manually adjust the trimming blade for optimal and precise cutting length.

 This means you don’t have to be satisfied with one size fit all approach.
-You can adjust the blade to cut ½" ¾" and 1" diameter size wood branch.
+You can adjust the blade to cut ½” ¾” and 1″ diameter size wood branches.

 See More information on Classic PRO Titanium Pruning Shears

-Tabor tools hedge shears is a 25-inch long manual hedge clipper with comfortable grip handle to reach longer distance.
-It has a razor sharp wavy blade which provides more precision-cut in each session.
-It's an ideal tool for trimming and shaping shrubs and decorative topiary plants.
+Tabor tools hedge shears is a 25-inch long manual hedge clipper with a comfortable grip handle to reach a longer distance.
+It has a razor-sharp wavy blade which provides more precision-cut in each session.
+It’s an ideal tool for trimming and shaping shrubs and decorative topiary plants.

 The blades are made with precision-ground SK-5 steel which is well hardened.
-This provides a low-friction for a smoother cutting, and the rust-resistant coating prevents it from getting rust which improves the life of the pruner.
+This provides low friction for a smoother cutting, and the rust-resistant coating prevents it from getting rust which improves the life of the pruner.

-If you need a longer handle hedge shear to reach at the top of the plant, then you've the option to extend the handle through its well-designed extendable level handles.
+If you need a longer handle hedge shear to reach the top of the plant, then you have the option to extend the handle through its well-designed extendable level handles.

-The extension allows you to get an additional 8 inch in length with a secure and comfortable locking mechanism for improved stability.
+The extension allows you to get an additional 8 inches in length with a secure and comfortable locking mechanism for improved stability.

 The bumpers are coated with shock-absorbing materials.
-It reduces the jarring vibrations when in use and minimizes the arm and shoulder fatigue.
-The conveniently located flower-shaped pivot bolt let you quickly adjust the blade tension to prune different types of plants.
+It reduces the jarring vibrations when in use and minimizes arm and shoulder fatigue.
+The conveniently located flower-shaped pivot bolt lets you quickly adjust the blade tension to prune different types of plants.